Girijesh8/sign-language-translation-glove/README.md

 3. Different combinations of sensor values represent different hand gestures.
 4. The ESP32 identifies the predefined gesture.
 5. The gesture data is transmitted through the HC-05 Bluetooth module.
+6. Transmitted message is displayed on mobile screen in serial bluetooth terminal.
+7. By using text-to-speech converter it converts the message into kannada speech ouput.

 ## Key Features